 The adult canine teeth, also known as tusks, erupt at about one year of age and continue to grow throughout a pig's life.
 Tusks grow larger in boars (unneutered males) than sows (females).
 The tusks of a barrow (a male pig neutered while young) will not grow as quickly as in a boar.
 Tusks can grow quite large, and are often sharp.

 Yearly vaccinations are recommended for most potbellied pigs and miniature pigs.
-There are several vaccines labeled for use in pigs, and your veterinarian will determine which are appropriate for your individual pet.
-Several factors will be considered by your veterinarian, including your geographical area, the age and breeding status of your pig, potential exposure to other pigs (directly or indirectly), etc.
+There are several vaccines labeled for use in production/farm pigs, and your veterinarian will determine which are appropriate for your individual pet.
+Several factors will be considered by your veterinarian, including your geographical area, the age and breeding status of your pig, and potential exposure to other pigs (directly or indirectly).

 Female pot-bellied pigs are known as gilts if they've never been pregnant, and sows if they have produced at least one litter.
 Gilts are usually spayed at a young age to prevent undesirable traits such as odor, aggressiveness, mounting of other pets and people, and urine-marking.
 Spaying prevents diseases such as uterine tumors which are common in older intact gilts and sows.
 We recommend that a spay is performed when a gilt is between 4 and 6 months of age.
 If an intact gilt is already showing these behaviors, she may never lose these traits even once she has been spayed.